Neutron capture therapy of cancer: Further clinical studies in the United States and Japan

+US (2003)

 BNCT of patients with brain tumors was resumed in the United States in the mid-1990s by Chanana, Diaz, and Coderre and their co-workers at the Brookhaven National Laboratory using the Brookhaven Medical Research Reactor (BMRR) and at Harvard/Massachusetts Institute of Technology (MIT) using the MIT Research Reactor (MITR).

-For the first time, BPA was used as the boron delivery agent, and patients were irradiated with a collimated beam of higher energy epithermal neutrons, which had greater tissue-penetrating properties than thermal neutrons.
+For the first time, BPA was used as the boron delivery agent, and patients were irradiated with a collimated beam of higher-energy epithermal neutrons, which had greater tissue-penetrating properties than thermal neutrons.
 A research group headed up by Zamenhof at the Beth Israel Deaconess Medical Center/Harvard Medical School and MIT was the first to use an epithermal neutron beam for clinical trials.

-Initially patients with cutaneous melanomas were treated and this was expanded to include patients with brain tumors, specifically melanoma metastatic to the brain and primary glioblastomas (GBMs).
+Initially patients with cutaneous melanomas were treated, and this was expanded to include patients with brain tumors, specifically melanoma metastatic to the brain and primary glioblastomas (GBMs).
 Included in the research team were Otto Harling at MIT and the Radiation Oncologist Paul Busse at the Beth Israel Deaconess Medical Center in Boston.
 A total of 22 patients were treated by the Harvard-MIT research group.
-Five patients with cutaneous melanomas were also treated using an epithermal neutron beam at the MIT research reactor (MITR-II) and subsequently patients with brain tumors were treated using a redesigned beam at the MIT reactor that possessed far superior characteristics to the original MITR-II beam and BPA as the capture agent.
+Five patients with cutaneous melanomas were also treated using an epithermal neutron beam at the MIT research reactor (MITR-II), and subsequently patients with brain tumors were treated using a redesigned beam at the MIT reactor that possessed far superior characteristics to the original MITR-II beam and BPA as the capture agent.

 The clinical outcome of the cases treated at Harvard-MIT has been summarized by Busse.
-Although the treatment was well tolerated, there were no significant differences in the mean survival times (MSTs)of patients that had received BNCT compared to those who received conventional external beam X-irradiation.
+Although the treatment was well-tolerated, there were no significant differences in the mean survival times (MSTs) of patients that had received BNCT compared to those who received conventional external beam X-irradiation.